 I am an employer, can I claim expenses as my employee has been selected for jury service?

 No, only the employee can claim for loss of earnings.
+Please read the enclosed expenses guide for more details.

 How do I apply for excusal/exemption?